Aundeck Omni Kaning First Nation

 Aundeck Omni Kaning First Nation is an Ojibway First Nation on Manitoulin Island, with their reserve at Sucker Creek 23.
 The First Nation is a member of the United Chiefs and Councils of Manitoulin and the Anishinabek Nation.
 They were formerly known as the Ojibways of Sucker Creek.
+It took less than 50 people to change the name and the original logo to what it is today.